 The Golden Rule

-This is part 2 of a series; The Fall Of Man is part 1.
+This is part 4 of a series; Common Sense Miracles — Not Magic is part 1.

 Jesus was once asked what the most important law was in the Bible.
 His answer?
 “Love God with all your heart, soul, and mind and strength”; and “love your neighbor as much as you love yourself”.
 Then He said something amazing: “The whole of the Law and the Prophets is summed up in these two Commandments” (Matthew 22:36-40, Weymouth).